UNINETTSigma2/documentation/training/events/2023-introduction-to-fortran-series.md

 **The course is open to all and free of charge, but registration is mandatory.**

-You can always contact us by sending an email to [support@nris.no](mailto:support@nris.no).
-If you want to receive further information about training events, and other announcements about IT resources and services for researchers, there are a couple of information channels you can subscribe to:
-- users at University of Bergen and affiliated institutes: [register to hpcnews@uib.no](https://mailman.uib.no/listinfo/hpcnews).
-- users of Sigma2 services: [subscribe to Sigma2's newsletter](https://sigma2.us13.list-manage.com/subscribe?u=4fd109ad79a5dca6dde7e4997&id=59b164c7b6).

 ## Prerequisites

 - Familiarity with Linux and Linux editors is recommended.